astrandb/viva/README.md

 # ViVa Integration for Home Assistant

-_Work in progress_

-This integration will display weather and sealevel information from Sjöfartsverket in Sweden
+This integration will display weather and sealevel information around the swedish coast from Sjöfartsverket (Swedish Maritime Administration).

 ## Installation